PySCeS/pysces-documentation/source/userguide_doc.rst

 order.

-There are currently three custom array writing methods that work either with a 1D (vector) or 2D arrays (matrices).
+There are currently three custom array writing methods that work either with a 1D (vector) or 2D (matrix) array.
 To allow an easy comparison of the output of these methods, all the following sections use the same example array as input.